OzoneOne/COSC-345/readme.txt

   - intentionally over-complex

 - game where you're stuck in the back of a queue & you have to get to the front
-- app that rings studylink
+* app that rings studylink
-- where's wally, but wally is invisible
+* where's wally, but wally is invisible
-- app that takes you to a site or youtube video with 0 views
+* app that takes you to a site or youtube video with 0 views
 - google maps game drops you in a random location (similar to geoguessr) and you have to find the nearest airport
 - rhythm game where level is based on music
-- rudimentary music-making (enabling / disabling loops?)
+* rudimentary music-making (enabling / disabling loops?)
-- note-taking with collapsible notes
+* note-taking with collapsible notes
-- task management but with gameified
-  - completing tasks lets you grow a creature
+- task management but with gameified where completing tasks lets you grow a creature

 Target audience?